-Accessibility statement for the London Transformation and Learning Collaborative (LTLC)
+Accessibility statement for the Learning and Education Network

-This accessibility statement applies to content developed by the London Transformation and Learning Collaborative (LTLC), a Health Education England team which produces and curates educational content focused on national surge programmes.
+This accessibility statement applies to content developed by the Learning and Education Network, part of NHS Elect, which produces and curates educational content focused on national surge programmes.

 It does not cover content curated from third party sources, as we have limited ability to update or resolve issues with accessibility for this content.
 Please refer to the author accessibility statements for information when available.

 Our resources are mostly hosted either on this site, or on elearning for healthcare.
-This site is run by the LTLC.
+This site is run by the Learning and Education Network.
 We want as many people as possible to be able to use this content.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts